Priyachakraborty-hash/GenericTreeHard/README.md

-This file contains trees problems in java such as :
+This file contains trees problems in java such as  and This section will cover some of the basic questions also some medium problems :
 Linearise
 LCA
 Linearise